HellHBBD/course/README.md

 ## Hint

 Use the [Instant Data Scraper](https://chromewebstore.google.com/detail/instant-data-scraper/ofaokhiedipichpaobibbnahnkdoiiah) to get data from the NCKU course website.
+For the input file format, please refer to the samples/ folder